The transducers of Witt enable a very accurate measurement of driving voltages and currents electrically insulated.

 The transducers are used in DC-powered vehicles as well as in stationary facilities.
 The voltage that falls off an external shunt is transmitted potential-free.
 Thus, it is possible to measure on the “hot” side of the traction power supply.

-The voltage drop that is delivered by the shunt is limited (transient protection) and filtered by the device.in the subsequent stage this voltage is converted into a high proportional frequency (60-800 kHz) and transferred by a optic fibre cable which is completely galvanically isolated.
+The voltage to be measured is splitted in voltage divider (part of the device), limited (transient protection) and filtered.
+In the subsequent stage this voltage is converted into a high proportional frequency (60-800 kHz) and transferred by a optic fibre cable which is completely galvanically isolated.
 A subsequent frequency/voltage converter generates a proportional voltage that will – after a filtering in a final stage – be converted into electricity.

 The necessary auxiliary voltage is provided in two separate transducers of the primary and the secondary side.

 For further information please download the datasheet: